-“Porosity 4 Prosperity” offers a solution to Hong Kong’s land shortage issue by building into the island’s mountainous topography to create new space while avoiding obstruction of the iconic skyline and landscape.
+“Porosity 4 Prosperity” offers a solution to Hong Kong’s land shortage issue.
+The model proposes to take advantage of the island’s mountainous topography by carving into the land to create new space while avoiding obstruction of the iconic skyline and landscape.
 The solution goes one step further by providing a use for the excavated soil: to support the Lantau Tomorrow Vision, a 1700-hectare plan created by the Hong Kong Government in 2019.
 The model brings the idea to life as it invites viewers to imagine the beauty of the subterranean spaces.